 How does the basti work?

-Sushruta has scientifically and beautifully described the mode of action of basti where he has given his importance to the active principle of the herbs administered.
+Sushruta has scientifically described the effects of basti treatment. where he has given his importance to the qualities of the herbs administered.

-The active priciple of the basti spreads from the colon all over the body in the same manner as the water poured at roots of a tree reaches up to the leaves.
+The active qualities of the herbs used in the basti spread from the colon and move all throughout the body.
+Sushruta relates this to water being poured at roots of a tree and eventually reaching up to the leaves.

 Just as a tree irrigated with water at the root produces blue leaves, become beautiful with tender leaves, and during the course of time grows to produce flowers and fruits, similarly a person becomes young and beautiful by the administration of Anuvasana.